szoftveres/RF_instruments/siggen/README.md

 RF output level can be set (and retrieved) by using the `level` resource variable, the unit is in dBm, the accepted range is between -30 and 0.

-Besides the `freq` and `level` resource variables, there are 26 *general purpose variables* (`a` - `z`), each hold a 32-bit signed integer.
+Besides the `freq` and `level` resource variables, there are 26 *general purpose variables* (`a` - `z`), each holding a 32-bit signed integer.
 Parentheses `(` `)` can be used in expressions to emphaseize and/or to override built-in operator-precedence, e.g. `a = (150 + b) * freq`.
-The parser has a complete, full-blown C-style compound expression evaluator with almost every imaginable arithmetic and logic operations and with pre-defined operion precedence.
+The parser has a complete, full-blown C-style compound expression evaluator with almost every imaginable arithmetic and logic operations and with pre-defined operator precedence.

 RF output can be turned on or off with the `rfon` and `rfoff` commands.